 This is not the first time that principles of affirmative action have been applied to address discrimination in K-12 schools.
 In Parents Involved in Community Schools v.
 Seattle School District No. 1, et al, 551 U.S. 701 (2007), the Court held that two K-12 admissions plans that would have used diversity as a predicate for placement were not narrowly tailored and, accordingly, unconstitutional.

 The Boston case is, however, likely not an appropriate vehicle for such a ruling.
-The plan is an “interim” measure that has not been implemented.
-Key information about its actual effects is not available.
-And while it is likely that the district will adopt a similar approach for the long term, that has to happened.
-That said, as a supposedly “race neutral” approach that may well yield an arguably appropriately diverse student body there are aspects of the case and plan that might lead the Court to take it up, if an when asked to do so.
+This plan is an “interim” measure that has not yet been implemented, and key information about its actual effects is not yet available.
+While it is likely that the district will adopt a similar approach for the long term, that has yet to happened.
+That said, as a supposedly “race neutral” approach that may well yield an arguably appropriately diverse student body, there are aspects of the case and plan that might lead the Court to take it up, if and when asked to do so.